oli-roboter/rust-wasm-snake-game/README.md

 submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+<h1><code>Snake Game Instructions</code></h1>

+## Running in development mode

+Cd into the `www` folder and run `npm run build:dev`.
+This is goig to compile the rust code in the `public` folder (files with the `.wasm` extension).
+This will also simultaneously start the development server as specified in the `webpack.config.js` file.

+Open your browser on `http://localhost:8080/` and the game should show

+## Running in production mode

+Cd into the `www` folder and run `npm run build`.
+This is goig to build the application as specified in the `webpack.config.js` file.
+Then go to the root server and type `npm start`, which will start an express server (configured in the `server` folder) that will serve the application on `http://localhost:3000/`